openmelody/mt-plugin-configassistant/README.md

   user will be constricted to searching entries in the current blog, or all blogs on the system.

+* `page` - Operates identically to the `entry` type except that it pulls up a list of pages in the selected blog (as opposed to entries).

 * `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

 * `link-group` - Produces an ordered list of links manually entered by the user.